jls314/jls314/README.md

 - 👋 Hi, I’m Justin
 - 👀 I’m interested in Front End Web Development.
+I've been writing HTML/CSS for a year and a half now.
 - 🌱 I’m currently learning Javascript and frameworks & libraries such as React Js.
 I will also check Wordpress development since it is one of the most popular CMS right now.
 - 📫 How to reach me:
 - Email me: justin.santos1997@gmail.com